Africa Justice System Reform Initiative

 ARTICLE 56

-When the proper functioning of the public powers and the continuity of the State are under serious threat, the Council of the Republic shall meet under the presidency of the President of the Republic.
+When the proper functioning of the public powers and the continuity of

 The Council of the Republic shall be constituted by: